 VizE Lab Facilities for Ethnographic Visualization

-VizE Lab will provide both the technological and social environment for creating ethnographic projects.
+VizE Lab is technological and social environment for producing innovative ethnographic projects.
 As a hybrid lab, VizE Lab consists of connected online-offline environments for catalyzing innovative research.
 In addition to offering individual consultations and workshops in the Lab, our services include resources for incubating ethnographic projects as they develop.
 Associated researchers have access to our online space for use as a platform for their data, and they will have access to the Lab and visualization wall for workshopping and recording feedback on their projects.

 VizE Lab Online

-VizE Lab offers a private research computing platform and tools for curating and manipulating a wide range of ethnographic data, such as interview, survey, mapping, statistical, audio, and video material.
-Researchers may also use VizE Lab Online as a platform for publicly disseminating research data and as a web-based home for interactive ethnographies that combine multiple forms of data, and varieties of narrative and graphic visualizations.
+VizE Lab offers a private online data repository and software tools for curating and manipulating a wide range of ethnographic data, such as interview, survey, mapping, statistical, audio, and video material.
+Researchers may also use VizE Lab Online as a platform for publicly disseminating their research and as a Web-based home for interactive ethnographies that combine multiple forms of data, and varieties of narrative and data visualizations.
+This website also includes an expanding collection of resources, including tip-sheets, links to software tools, and interesting projects and centers.

 The VizE Lab

-Individual and group consultations for researchers and support for student projects in relevant classes will meet in the salon.
+Individual and group consultations for researchers and support for student projects in relevant classes meet in the salon.
 We also welcome research groups who want an incubation space for developing new projects or for workshopping their ongoing projects.
-The VizE Lab will present a series of VizE Lab Salon gatherings around a range of topics in digital ethnography, from discussions of specific resources to presentations of works in progress.
-Currently a work in progress, the VizE Lab is located in 320 Aaron Burr Hall.
+The VizE Lab also offers a series of VizE Lab Salon gatherings around a range of topics in ethnography, from discussions of specific resources to presentations of works in progress.
+The VizE Lab is located in 320 Aaron Burr Hall.

-The Lab will accommodate collaborative working groups in comfortable seating for up to 10 people.
+The Lab accommodates collaborative working groups in comfortable soft seating for up to 10 people.

-Projection from your own laptop will be easily achieved in the salon through a wireless connection using AirPlay, available on recent Apple laptops.
-To project from your PC laptop, or with a wired connection, be sure you have one of these display connectors:
+Projection from your own laptop is easily achieved in the salon through a wireless connection using AirPlay, available on recent Apple laptops, or from a PC using AirParrot.
+Projection with a wired connection is through VGA or HDMI.
+Or bring a usb flash drive with your content, which can be projected from a Lab computer.

-Contact us to enquire about VizE Lab Online or an in person consultation, workshop or screening for your research project for feedback in a VizE Lab Salon.
+Contact us with your interest in VizE Lab Online or an in person consultation, workshop or feedback screening for your research project.